Anton Mader: Wing commander

-On 28 January 1944, Mader succeeded Oberstleutnant Hubertus von Bonin, who had been killed in action on 15 December 1943, as Geschwaderkommodore of JG 54.
+On 28 January 1944, Mader succeeded Oberstleutnant Hubertus von Bonin, who had been killed in action on 15 December 1943, as Geschwaderkommodore of Jagdgeschwader 54 (JG 54—54th Fighter Wing).
+Mader took command of JG 54 on 15 February.
+At the time, the Geschwaderstab (headquarters unit) was based at Wesenberg, an airfield near Rakvere in northern Estonia.
+Here, JG 54 was under control of Luftflotte 1 and subordinated to the 3.
+Flieger Division (3rd Air Division), supporting German forces fighting in the Battle of Narva.

 In the fall Mader fell ill and had to transfer command of JG 54 to Oberst Dietrich Hrabak on 1 October.
 After hospitalization, Mader attended staff training at the Luftkriegsschule Berlin-Gatow, the air war school in Gatow.
 Mader was then posted to the staff of the General der Jagdflieger (General of Fighters), an office held by Oberst Gordon Gollob.
 In late April 1945, Mader, along with Gollob's staff, was taken prisoner of war by US forces in Austria.

 Later life and service

 Mader was released from captivity in June 1945.
 He then worked as a courier for the Embassy of the United States in Vienna.
 In 1955, the Austrian State Treaty re-established Austria as a sovereign state.
 Mader joined the Austrian Air Force, referred to as the Österreichische Luftstreitkräfte, holding the rank of Oberstleutnant.
 He served with the Fliegerführungskommando (Air Command) and was promoted to Oberst in the general staff in 1961 and to Brigadier in 1966.
 Mader died on 19 February 1984 at the age of in Vienna, Austria.